txt/se22/docs/syllabus.md

     project2
     - **Four bonus marks** if other people jump to your task.i for their task.i+1 work
   - Project1: you'll start some task
-  - Project2, Project2: you'll finish someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).
+  - Project2: you'll significantly extend someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).
-  - In the above you can get, at max 6 bonus marks:
-    - Proj1 is graded via the week6 deliverable list 1
-      - And if your project survives into Proj2, you get 2 bonus marks
-    - Proj2 is graded via the week12 deliverable list 2
-      - And if your project from proj2 survives into Proj3, you get 2 bonus marks
-    - Proj3 is graded via a  report that your peers will review.
-      - And if the class votes your proj3 as  "best", they get two bonus marks.
 - To support the lab work
   - Students get 10 marks for participating (\*) in other project's labs